giusdp/bevy_talks/docs/src/getting-started/index.md

 You have two ways to create a dialogue: via code or via a file.

-If you want to do it via code, checkout the next chapter here: [Creating Talks with TalkBuilder](#builder).
+If you want to do it via code and perhaps add custom stuff to your dialogue graphs, checkout the next chapter here: [Creating Talks with TalkBuilder](#builder).

 Otherwise, let's create a `talk.ron` file in your `assets` folder, let's call it `hello.talk.ron`: